-The FIC has continued to benefit from the oversight and resources that the National Treasury provides.

-The FIC recommits to delivering on its mandate to protect the country's financial system and improve the safety of all people.
+The entity has continued to benefit from the oversight and resources that the National Treasury provides, while recommitting to deliver on its mandate to protect the country's financial system and improve the safety of all people.
 Delivery processes will continue to be managed in line with the internal control requirements of being a public entity that is economical, efficient, and effective.